ak-naresh/AK_NCNews/README.md

   Model: Retrieves a single article by article_id
 - `fetchCommentsByDate(id)`
   Model: Retrieves all comments for a given article, ordered by date descending.
+- `insertCommentByArticleId(article_id, username, body)`
+  Model: Adds a new comment to the specified article after validating BOTH article and user exists.

 # topics.model.js